mustafa-zidan/simscale/OVERVIEW.md

 I needed to create wrapper for `FileReader` and `FileWriter` under `io` directory to try to decouple all IO operations from the `Parser` and the `Cache`to make it more testable.

-I Created Interfaces for Both `Reader` and `Writer` that looks like the following:
+I Created Interfaces for Both `Reader` and `Writer` that look like the following:

 ```go
 type Reader interface {